FAMILY-OFFICE

 • Ability to state risk boundaries in plain language.

-Compensation and alignment
+Compensation and package guidance

 Structures vary by jurisdiction and governance model.
 Keep incentives aligned with mandate adherence and risk discipline.